pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 Each submission receives a **logarithmic score**:

 ```
-Score = 60 + log2(projected runtime of your code / projected runtime of baseline code)
+Score = 60 + log2(projected runtime of your code / projected runtime of baseline code decorationreverse.cu)
 ```

 Lower scores are better: a one‑point drop corresponds to cutting the brute‑force complexity by one bit (e.g., an 8x speedup yields a score of 57).
 We will aim to be fair and consistent, but organizers have final say.
 Minor, inconsistent, or hard‑to‑measure improvements receive a tying score.
 Due to the difficulty of assigning scores, submissions that are not in contention for a prize may not receive a precise score.
 Submissions may be disqualified for rule violations, legal concerns, or impractical deployment.